I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_vpb.md

 </tr>
 </table>

+`VolumeLabelLength`

+A read/write member that specifies the length of the volume label, in bytes.
+This member must be set by the file system driver.
+If the volume has no label, this member must be set to zero.

+`DeviceObject`

+A read/write member, set by the file system driver, which points to a device object of type <b>FILE_DEVICE_DISK_FILE_SYSTEM</b>.
+This device object is created by the file system driver to represent the mounted volume.

 `RealDevice`

 A read-only member, set by the I/O manager, which points to the device object for a physical or virtual disk device that contains the mountable logical volume (pointed to by <b>DeviceObject</b>).

+`SerialNumber`

+A read/write member that specifies the serial number associated with the file system volume.
+This member should be set by the file system driver, if available.

 `ReferenceCount`

 A read-only member that specifies the reference count for the VPB structure.
 If the reference count for the VPB structure is greater than zero, the I/O manager does not deallocate the VPB structure.
 Be aware that <b>ReferenceCount</b> can be considered a read/write member when a file system driver must keep the volume present to process a tear down request.

-`SerialNumber`

-A read/write member that specifies the serial number associated with the file system volume.
-This member should be set by the file system driver, if available.

-`Size`

-A read-only member that is used by the system to indicate that the structure is a VPB object.

-`Type`

-A read-only member that is used by the system to indicate that the structure is a VPB object.

 `VolumeLabel`

 A read/write member, set by the file system driver, that specifies the label of the mounted volume.
 The length of the volume label must be 32 wide-characters or less.
 Currently <b>MAXIMUM_VOLUME_LABEL_LENGTH</b> is defined as follows:

 <code>#define MAXIMUM_VOLUME_LABEL_LENGTH  (32 * sizeof(WCHAR));</code>

-`VolumeLabelLength`

-A read/write member that specifies the length of the volume label, in bytes.
-This member must be set by the file system driver.
-If the volume has no label, this member must be set to zero.

 ## Remarks
 A volume parameter block (VPB) object is used to create an association between a physical disk device object and a logical volume device object.
 That is, a VPB maps a file system's volume device object to the device or partition upon which the volume is mounted.
 A VPB object exists only for device objects that represent physical media, virtual media, or logical media that can be mounted.